sing-group/piba-docker/README.md

 Once you have your files downloaded and converted to correct format, you are ready to use PIBA.

-Before starting the application, you must go to the root folder and modify `.env` file, introducing your credentials on `DOWNLOAD_USER` and `DOWNLOAD_PASSWORD` fields.
+Before starting the application, you must go to the root folder and modify `.env` file, introducing your credentials on `BUNDLE_UUID` and `BUNDLE_PASSWORD` fields.
 This is needed to download the `.sql` file for the database.

 The you are ready to build and start PIBA using the next instructions.